JumpBackStudios/AutomatonAdventures/README.md

 - Exclamation points!

 To install:
-- Download the AA.zip package
+- Download the AutomatonAdventures.zip file
 - Unzip package to location of your choice
 - Run Automaton Adventures.exe